 Want to try out a new Operating System?
 Heard a lot about Ubuntu or any other OS for that matter but don’t want to use it before testing it out?
 Perhaps you don’t want to dual boot it alongside your current OS fearing anything could go wrong.
-A second PC could really help in these kinds of situation.
+A second PC could really help in these kinds of situations.
 So, if and when anything goes wrong, you have your primary PC intact.

 Perhaps you have moved to a new operating system and want to work on a specific software available for just a specific OS.
 You can always dual boot an OS alongside your current one but then again, it has its own hassles.
 Well, Virtual Machines are here to your rescue!

 Virtual Machines essentially are just this- your secondary space to try all your new operating systems, programs, or whatever your needs are.
 It basically works just like a separate computer, and you can install any OS you want, install programs in it.
 This all is done without affecting your current setup in any way, so if things go wrong, it doesn’t affect your primary OS.
-Basically, you’re running a secondary OS inside a software on your Primary OS.
+Basically, you’re running a secondary OS inside software on your Primary OS.

-There are many options to do so, two most popular software being VMware and Virtual Box.
+There are many options to do so, the two most popular software being VMware and Virtual Box.
 Both work in a similar way.
 They create a container where you can run and install your OS like it’s being installed on a separate PC.
 These lets you choose the amount of RAM, storage, and processing power you’d like to allocate to the secondary OS.
 The only thing is, if you want to migrate from using one of these to another, it’s not so straightforward task.
-If you want to keep your OS setup and all it’s files, programs, and settings intact while migrating from VMware to Virtual Box, follow the steps below.
+If you want to keep your OS setup and all its files, programs, and settings intact while migrating from VMware to Virtual Box, follow the steps below.

 Convert VMware to Virtual Box and vice-versa